-The technical requirements for running apps on Google Play Instant, as explained in Create your first instant app, also apply to games.
-This guide emphasizes some requirements specific to games.
+The steps for setting up apps to run on Google Play Instant, as explained in Create your first instant app, also apply to games.
+This guide emphasizes some setup steps specific to games.

-The version code of your game's instant app needs to be less than the version code of the installable game.
-The expectation is that players move from the Google Play Instant experience to downloading and installing the game onto their device.
+The version code of your game's instant experience needs to be less than the version code of the installable game.
+Versioning your app in this way allows players to move from the Google Play Instant experience to downloading and installing the game onto their device.
 The Android framework considers this transition to be an app update.

-To make sure that you follow this versioning scheme, you can use one of these strategies:
+To make sure that you follow the recommended versioning scheme, follow one of these strategies:

 - Restart the version codes for the Google Play Instant experience at 1.

 - Increase the version code of the installable app by a large number, such as 1000, to ensure that there is enough space for your instant experience's version number to increase.